greg2451/parallel-sort-implementation/REPORT.md

 As expected, for a task like sorting a list, multi-threading is not useful in python since the GIL prevents the threads from running in parallel.
 Using multiprocessing is more efficient, but it still does not achieve significant speedup.
 Moreover, using the smart partitioning algorithm significantly reduces the time it takes to sort the list.
-Finally, the solution that gives the best results is our C++ implementation, which is runned in python thanks to Cython.
+Finally, the solution that gives the best results is our C++ implementation, which is ran in python thanks to Cython.
 It is faster than the built-in `sorted` function, and it is faster than the naive implementation by a factor of 100 for large lists.